ManevogerKrCode/MinecraftMappingToSrc/README.md

 # Troubleshooting

-**When i change the client-extra.jar, the game wont open**
+**When i change some file in the client-extra.jar, the game crashes**

-This happens because the Minecraft checks the files, you can fix it by just watching the video:
+This happens because the Minecraft checks the files first, then start the game.
+You can fix it by just watching the video:

 [![tutorial](https://github.com/WH0LEWHALE/minecraft-sc-compiling-tutorial/assets/146978592/8f871acd-8cee-4361-82c6-35ee996b5c4a)](https://github.com/WH0LEWHALE/minecraft-sc-compiling-tutorial/assets/146978592/8f871acd-8cee-4361-82c6-35ee996b5c4a)